-A split air conditioner consists of two main parts: the outdoor unit and the indoor unit.
+A split AC or air conditioner consists of two main parts: the outdoor unit and the indoor unit.
 The outdoor unit is installed on or near the wall outside of the room or space that you wish to cool.
 The unit houses the compressor, condenser coil and the expansion coil or capillary tubing.

 A split air conditioner consists of two main parts: the outdoor unit and the indoor unit.
 The outdoor unit is installed on or near the wall outside of the room or space that you wish to cool.
 The unit houses the compressor, condenser coil and the expansion coil or capillary tubing.
 The sleek-looking indoor unit contains the cooling coil, a long blower and an air filter.

 Central air conditioning is a method of structural cooling in which a centralized unit cools and dehumidifies air before circulating it throughout a building.
 This is in direct contrast with systems that rely on individual units in rooms or suites of rooms.
-Central air, as it is also known, is often bundled with a heating system, as both rely on similar amounts of electrical power and ductwork to distribute cooled or heated air.
+Central air, as it is also known, is often bundled with a heating system, as both rely on similar amounts of electrical power and duct-work to distribute cooled or heated air.
 This type of air conditioning is generally seen in large structures, or in homes in extremely hot, humid climates.

 With central air, the main unit is often located outdoors or in an isolated area of a building because a great deal of noise is generated during the refrigeration cycles that cool the air and help to extract humidity.
-The unit connects to ductwork that runs throughout the building, with blowers pushing cold air out of the ducts to cool down rooms.
-The air conditioner also vents to the outdoors to get rid of excess heat and moisture
+The unit connects to duct-work that runs throughout the building, with blowers pushing cold air out of the ducts to cool down rooms.
+The air conditioner also vents to the outdoors to get rid of excess heat and moisture.

 Generally speaking a Split AC system is only good for small businesses and companies.
 These types of units are seen more in residential properties.

-1. Appropriate position for installion
+1. Appropriate position for installation

-2. Preperation for installation tools
+2. Preparation for installation tools

-3. Preperation before installation
+3. Preparation before installation

-4. Installation of indoor unti
+4. Installation of indoor unit